University of Coimbra

-The contemporary university is organized into eight faculties, granting bachelor's (licenciado), master's (mestre) and doctorate (doutor) degrees in nearly all major fields.
+The university is organized into eight faculties, granting bachelor's (licenciatura), master's (mestrado) and doctorate (doutoramento) degrees in nearly all major fields.
 It lends its name to the Coimbra Group of European research universities founded in 1985, of which it was a founding member.
-Enrolling over 20,000 students, more than 15% of whom are international, it is one of Portugal's most cosmopolitan universities.
+Enrolling over 25,000 students, more than 15% of whom are international, it is one of Portugal's most cosmopolitan universities.

 Coimbra's alumni over the centuries include Portugal's national poet Luís de Camões, the mathematician Pedro Nunes, many statesmen, prime ministers and presidents of Portugal, and Nobel Prize laureate António Egaz Moniz.

 History

 The university was founded, or ratified, in 1290 by King Dinis, having begun its existence in Lisbon with the name Studium Generale (Estudo Geral).
-Scientiae thesaurus mirabilis, the royal charter announcing the institution of the university was dated 1 March of that year, although efforts had been made at least since 1288 to create this first University in Portugal; it is thus the second oldest of such establishments in the Iberian Peninsula.
+Scientiae thesaurus mirabilis, the royal charter announcing the institution of the university, was dated 1 March of that year, although efforts had been made at least since 1288 to create this first University in Portugal; it is thus the second oldest of such establishments in the Iberian Peninsula.
 The papal confirmation was also given in 1290 (on 9 August of that year), during the papacy of Nicholas IV.
 In accordance with the papal bull, all the "licit" faculties, with the exception of that of Theology, could be established.
 Thus the Faculties of Arts, Law, Canon Law and Medicine were the first to be created.
 It was, however, not to remain in Lisbon for long.
 In 1308, likely due to problems of emancipation from the Church (relations between the latter and the political power being somewhat strained at the time) and conflicts between the inhabitants of the city and the students, the university moved to Coimbra.
 This town already had old traditions in education, being home to the highly successful school of the Monastery of Santa Cruz.
 The university was then established on the site known as "Estudos Velhos", which corresponds roughly to the area where the Main Library now stands.

 In 1338, during the reign of Afonso IV, it was once again transferred to Lisbon, from whence it returned in 1354, this time to the centre of the town which was then in full expansion.
 In 1377, during the reign of King Fernando, it was transferred yet again to Lisbon, where it would remain for over a century and a half.
 The authorization for a Faculty of Theology probably dates from this period – around 1380.